How the Sky Changes in Spring: Stars, Constellations, and Blue Skies

 The brilliant winter constellations—the hunter Orion and his friends—now balance for a final week low in the west at nightfall.
-After 9 or 10 P.M., they’re gone, replaced by the much darker patterns of spring, caused by us now looking through the thinnest portion of the Milky Way.
+After 9 or 10 P.M., they’re gone, replaced by the much darker patterns of spring, caused by our now looking through the thinnest portion of the Milky Way.

 Spring lets us gaze into the yawning intergalactic emptiness.
 On top of that, we’re confronting a strange, sudden absence of planets.
 Autumn’s brilliant cornucopia is a thing of the past.
 This is why spring is galaxy time!
 See how to view the galaxies of spring.